ma-ha/k8s-mon-collector/README.md

       --from-literal=id="XXXXXXXXXXXXXX" \
       --from-literal=key="YYYYYYYYYYYYYYYY"

-## Step 5: Deploy the Collector Pod
+## Step 4: Deploy the Collector Pod

+Only one pod is required:

     kubectl apply -f mon-collector.yml -n monitoring

+The deployment should be compliant to best practice security policies.

+The Collector Service is open source, you're welcome to review the source code.

 ## Done :-)

 Navigate to https://k8s-mon.online-service.cloud,
 login and configure the dashboard.

+Don't forget to configure alarms (E-Mail or Webhook) in the Service Portal.